Intestate: What Happens To Your Property If You Die Without A Will?

 It’s vital to have a will if you want your assets to go to your family, friends or causes you care about after you die.
 Even if you don’t have a lot of assets, you can save your family a lot of time and headache by specifying your wishes in a valid will.

+Please contact a licensed attorney in your area to discuss your specific situation.
 Learn more about what real estate lawyers can do for you when you're buying a house.